rctl/CryptoVoice/README.md

 RTVOICE is an app offering real time voice communication over networking.
 Implemented together with a cutom dialing protocol.
 Server backend is written in java.
 App is also available in the Google Play Store.

+**License**
+This project is licensed under GNU AGPLv3.
+If you use this code you have to release your source code publically.

 **App screens**

 ![Main screen](https://github.com/rctl/rtvoice/raw/master/docs/main.png)